MalherLabs/Mycelium/README.md

 The Meshtastic firmware has its own separate license (mainly GPL-3.0).
 This notice applies only to the hardware design files and 3D models in this repository.

 Thank you for building with us — ¡sigamos conectados sin fronteras! 📡

+## Disclaimer

+This project is provided **as-is** for personal, non-commercial experimentation and hobby use only.

+- No warranties are made regarding functionality, safety, performance, reliability, or compliance with any laws or standards.
+- Use of this hardware design (including manufacturing, assembly, or operation) is **entirely at your own risk**.
+- Malher Labs is not responsible for any damage, injury, data loss, interference, legal issues, or other consequences arising from building, using, or modifying this design.
+- Radio transmission (LoRa) must comply with local regulations (e.g., IFT in Mexico).
+Ensure proper configuration of power, frequency, and duty cycle to avoid interference or violations.
+- The Meshtastic firmware has its own separate license and terms — this disclaimer applies only to the hardware design files in this repository.